tlahin/roger_skyline_1/README.md

    - Do not enable ufw, if you're using an SSH connection, before configuring it's settings.
 It might cause some trouble. :)

-  To begin, we want to make sure our SSH connection to the VM stays open by using a command:
+  To begin, we want to make sure our SSH connection to the VM stays open by allowing the connection to the port:
   `sudo ufw allow <portnumber>/tcp`.

   For later purposes we want to enable other connections aswell such as HTTP and HTTPS:
-  - `sudo ufw allow proto tcp from any to any port 80,443`, port 80 being HTTP and 443 HTTPS.
+  `sudo ufw allow proto tcp from any to any port 80,443`, port 80 being HTTP and 443 HTTPS.

 # DoS protection